-.MACRO TYPMSG MESSGE ;Type a message.
-JSR R5,TYPMSG .WORD MESSGE .ENDM ;End of TYPMSG macro.
+.
+MACRO JSR TYPMSG MESSGE R5.TYPMSG ;Type a message.

+.
+WORD MESSGE The A of TYDVCC means

+.
+ENDM ;End of TYPMSG macro.

 You can also use the .ENDM directive to terminate indefinite repeat blocks (see Section 7.6) and repeat blocks (see Section 7.7).